Temporoparietal junction: Out-of-body experiences

 The TPJ is also a crucial structure for self-processing.
 Several neuro-imaging studies have shown an activation of the TPJ during different aspects of self-processing such as visuo-spatial perspective, self-other distinction, mental own body imagery, and vestibular and multi sensory integration.
 Damage in the TPJ has been linked to out-of-body experiences (OBEs), the feeling that one's self is located outside one's physical body.

 An OBE is defined by the presence of three characteristics: disembodiment, the impression of seeing the world from a distant and elevated visuo-spatial perspective, and the impression of seeing one's own body from this elevated perspective.
 OBEs mostly occur to people with epilepsy or migraines, but approximately 10% of the healthy population also experience OBEs once or twice in a lifetime.
 They usually occur spontaneously and are of short duration, making OBEs hard to study.
 Here is an example of a patient describing what he or she experienced during an OBE:

-“I was in bed and about to fall asleep when I had the distinct impression that 'I' was at the ceiling level looking down at my body in the bed.
-I was very startled and frightened; immediately [afterward] I felt that, I was consciously back in the bed again.”
+"I was in bed and about to fall asleep when I had the distinct impression that 'I' was at the ceiling level looking down at my body in the bed.
+I was very startled and frightened; immediately [afterward] I felt that, I was consciously back in the bed again."

 It is suggested that OBEs are caused by multi-sensory disintegration in the TPJ disrupting different aspects of self-processing such as illusory reduplication, illusory self-location, and illusory perspective.
-The brain integrates different sensory inputs to create a representation of one’s body and its location in its surrounding.
-Some inhibition of discrepant inputs is required to have coherency, but in some cases, those discrepant inputs are so strong and come from more than one sensory source that it leads to two different representations of one’s own body.
+The brain integrates different sensory inputs to create a representation of one's body and its location in its surrounding.
+Some inhibition of discrepant inputs is required to have coherency, but in some cases, those discrepant inputs are so strong and come from more than one sensory source that it leads to two different representations of one's own body.
 This multi-sensory disintegration at the TPJ leads to OBEs.
-An electromagnetic stimulation to the right TPJ of an patient with epilepsy induced an OBE.
+An electromagnetic stimulation to the right TPJ of a patient with epilepsy induced an OBE.
 The author also states that these experiences are closely related to schizophrenia and phantom limb.

 Temporal order judgement

 Temporal order is the arrangement of events in time.
 By judging this, one can understand how we process things.
 Temporal order judgments require an individual to determine the relative timing between two spatially separate events.
 One study revealed that subjects had to determine the order of appearance of two objects as well as which object fit a certain property better.
 What was learned from this study was that when identifying the order or appearance, fMRI studies showed that there was bilateral activation of the TPJ.
 Meanwhile, when it comes to object characterization based on a property, it was noticed that there was only activation of the lTPJ.
-As such, it is evident that TPJ is involved in the “when” pathway of the brain.
+As such, it is evident that TPJ is involved in the "when" pathway of the brain.